SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - changed Crenelations tech to "Castles +3 range; Castles and towers have +1 melee/+1 pierce/+3 building armor"

 Vikings:
-- increased Chieftains bonus cavalry damage by 2
+- merged Chieftains tech effects into Berserkergang, increased bonus cavalry damage by 2
+- changed Chieftains to Keels, which increases Longboat melee armor by 2

 Byzantines:
 - added Town Patrol to their Free Town Watch bonus